 Becky has a master’s degree in Integrative Psychotherapy, a first class bachelor’s degree in Psychology and a diploma in Relationship Counselling.
 She has 6 years clinical experience and has worked in a range of counselling environments including primary and secondary schools, a family development centre and most recently Relate Cambridge.
 She is a registered member of BACP and abides by the BACP Ethical Framework.
 She has regular supervision and group supervision and engages in continuous professional development.

 What happens when I get in touch?

-When you first get in touch Becky will suggest you meet for a consultation session for a reduced fee of £30.
+When you first get in touch Becky will suggest you meet for a initial consultation session.
 This is a kind of ‘trial’ session to see if you would like to go ahead with counselling.
 During that session you will discuss your hopes for counselling and she will explain the structure, including confidentiality, the making and storing of notes and boundaries.
 If at the end of the consultation meeting you decide that you do not wish to go ahead this is no problem at all.

 If you would like to arrange a consultation session or if you want any more information contact: email@example.com or call 07827318351.
 Becky would be pleased to hear from you.